thomashirtz/zhongwen-anki/README.md

      ```

 4. **LLM Query**:
-   - Use the following prompt with an LLM (such as ChatGPT) to generate the necessary content for each word in your list:
+   - Use the following prompt with an LLM (such as ChatGPT) to generate the necessary content for each word in your list.
+You can do that by copying the following prompt, append the word list at the end, and send it manually in an LLM conversation such as on [ChatGPT](https://chatgpt.com/?model=gpt-4o).

    ~~~plaintext
    ### Prompt: